 We all lead unique lives filled with different interests, passions and hobbies.
 Some of us prefer spending our weekends communing with nature by surfing, skiing, mountain biking or hiking.
 Others like exploring their surrounds by heading out on road trips with their families or even their dogs.
 No matter what drives you, AutoAnything has a seat cover to compliment your lifestyle.

 If you’re the type of person who can’t stand spending your weekends indoors, then a rugged set of seat covers is just what you need to stop Mother Nature from leaving a permanent mark on your upholstery.
 For the greatest defense against wet and dirty clothes, Wet Okole Seat Covers are the best choice.
 Because they’re crafted from scuba-quality neoprene, they’re completely water proof and unfazed by dirt and mud.

-Another option for the outdoors enthusiast is the Seatguard Seat Cover.
-It's a bare bones, universal seat cover that you can keep in your trunk and slip over your seat when you need it.
-This tough seat cover was not made to be pretty - it was built to work hard and to defend your seats when life gets messy.
+Another option for the outdoors enthusiast is the Aries Seat Defender Seat Cover.
+It’s a bare bones, universal seat cover that you can keep in your trunk and slip over your seat when you need it.
+This tough seat cover was not made to be pretty – it was built to work hard and to defend your seats when life gets messy.

 Seat Covers for the Family Taxi

 A backseat full of rambunctious children eating chocolate pudding snacks and sipping on juice boxes is a danger zone for stains and damage.
 Though it’s difficult to train your children to behave, it’s easy to slip on a set of seat covers that will save your vehicle from permanent damage.
 A great choice for parents is the Coverking NeoSupreme Seat Cover.
 You get excellent protection from moisture because it is treated with a DWR (durable water repellency) agent, and it is completely machine washable.